 All this may seem obvious or trivial but at the moment, I can assure you nothing seems standard.
 I admit this might be a byproduct of being a female traveler.

-Is Secondary Security Screening Selection truly random?
+Is Secondary Security Screening Selection random?

 As for the randomness of the selection, if it were truly random it would be a one-time thing or at least quite rare, just like when you are singled out during routine TSA screenings.
 But, apparently, the boarding pass SSSS designation can follow you from one trip to another.
 For this reason, it is recommended that on future flights you allow extra time at the airport.

 At your first opportunity, head to the Department of Homeland Security Traveler Redress Inquiry Program (TRIP) website.
 Here you can file a dispute.
-It’s a relatively simple form that asks you to supply some documentation, including a copy of your boarding pass (if you have it) and a copy of your passport or other picture identification.
+It’s a relatively simple form that asks you to supply some documentation, including a copy of your boarding pass (if you have it) and a copy of your passport or other government-issued picture identification.

 Once you have submitted the documents for your case to be reviewed and have received a redress number, you wait for a response.
 With any luck, it’s no big deal and they remove it.
 Case closed.
-However, you may never know why you were branded with the SSSS designation.
+However, you may never know why you were branded with the designation.

-What you can expect from the Redress process
+What to expect from the Redress process

 After a couple more weeks with no updates from the Department of Homeland Security, I emailed them.
 This wasn’t particularly helpful as they didn’t respond for several months.
 This came as no surprise but I figured it was worth a shot.